pagkly/Zed/Investopedia3/Simplified Employee Pension (SEP).md

 Simplified Employee Pension (SEP)
 ## What Is a Simplified Employee Pension (SEP)?

-A simplified employee pension (SEP) is an [individual retirement account](https://www.investopedia.com/terms/i/ira.asp) (IRA) that an employer or a self-employed person can establish.1 The employer is allowed a [tax deduction](https://www.investopedia.com/terms/t/tax-deduction.asp) for contributions made to a SEP IRA and makes contributions to each eligible employee’s plan on a discretionary basis.2
+A simplified employee pension (SEP) is an [[individual retirement account]](https://www.investopedia.com/terms/i/ira.asp) (IRA) that an employer or a self-employed person can establish.1 The employer is allowed a [[tax deduction]](https://www.investopedia.com/terms/t/tax-deduction.asp) for contributions made to a SEP IRA and makes contributions to each eligible employee’s plan on a discretionary basis.2

-Additionally, under the [Setting Every Community Up for Retirement Enhancement (SECURE) Act](https://www.investopedia.com/secure-act-4688468), which was enacted on Dec.
-20, 2019, small employers get a tax credit to offset the costs of starting a 401(k) plan or [SIMPLE IRA](https://www.investopedia.com/terms/s/simple-ira.asp) with auto-enrollment.
+Additionally, under the [[Setting Every Community Up for Retirement Enhancement (SECURE) Act]](https://www.investopedia.com/secure-act-4688468), which was enacted on Dec.
+20, 2019, small employers get a tax credit to offset the costs of starting a 401(k) plan or [[SIMPLE IRA]](https://www.investopedia.com/terms/s/simple-ira.asp) with auto-enrollment.
 That’s on top of the start-up credit they already receive.3 4 5

-SEP IRAs often have higher annual contribution limits than standard IRAs.6 Fundamentally, a SEP IRA can be considered [a traditional IRA with the ability to receive employer contributions](https://www.investopedia.com/retirement/reasons-use-employer-sponsored-retirement-plan/).
+SEP IRAs often have higher annual contribution limits than standard IRAs.6 Fundamentally, a SEP IRA can be considered [[a traditional IRA with the ability to receive employer contributions]](https://www.investopedia.com/retirement/reasons-use-employer-sponsored-retirement-plan/).
 One major benefit it offers employees is that employer contributions are vested immediately.7

 ### Key Takeaways